Immortal-Pi/LLM-Llamaindex-and-Llama2/README.md

 A smallscale RAG system which loads PDF's documents(typically text books), when queried about topic's it gives results based on these textbooks.
 Useful for textbooks preferred by professors during exams.

 case 2:
-generates cover letter based on the job posint URL
+generates cover letter based on the job posting URL

 ## API Reference